What is Flutter and Socket.IO?

 Step 6: Advanced Features and Use Cases

-To leverage the full potential of Socket.IO, explore some advanced features:
+To leverage the full potential of Socket.IO, explore some advanced features for your real-time applications:

 [a] Namespaces